Exploring The Relationship Between Addiction And Anger Management

-With many cases of juvenile substance abuse disorders, the younger someone begins experimenting with harmful chemicals, the bigger the problems they experience as they age.
+With many cases of juvenile substance use disorders, the younger someone begins experimenting with harmful chemicals, the bigger the problems they experience as they age.
 This cycle can carry on into adulthood and create more problems in the future.
 A final note can be the effect of domestic abuse on individuals.
 If a wife is being physically abused by her spouse, she may begin using harmful chemicals if she is not prepared to leave, to counter depression, anxiety, and other forms of emotional distress.

-A Cycle of Anger and Addiction
+A Cycle Of Anger And Addiction

 Individuals can easily develop a dependent cycle of anger and substance abuse or use substances to cope with anger without realizing it.
 Consequently, this combination can worsen the condition of someone abusing chemicals and damage relationships.
 In response to anger, someone can develop temporary mental or emotional conditions like depression, anxiety, nervous breakdowns, and feelings of hopelessness.
 When the person abuses substances to cope with these consequences, a cycle may begin.

 It can be hard to find healthy methods of expressing anger.
 Individuals can intensify their aggression or are at risk of experimenting with other drugs for a “better” high.

 Top 10 Rehab Questions